 After 7 years of meticulous research that article on “Reversing the Gray Away Naturally” is among the most important and revealing about what is really going on inside our toxic bodies.
-What important to address is it relates to oxidative process.
+What is important to address is how it relates to oxidative process.
 While it is popular to think that the thyroid is the cause of the hair color changes or hair loss, I am totally not buying it and you should not either.

 We need to look further than the toxic supplement of hormone D we may be taking in our regimen.
 One of our members, Kevin Kirkpatrick recently shared with us is his review of Chris Masterjohn, PhD’s work on retinol vs. vitamin D:

 “Tufts University confirms that vitamin A protects against vitamin D toxicity by curbing excess production of vitamin K-dependent proteins.”